Boarding School Visits 101

 The dorm rooms

-Given that your child will spend several hours a day studying in her dorm room, be sure to review what can and cannot be brought into the room.
-The school will have lists, of course, of things they will not allow - hot plates, microwaves, mini-fridges, etc. - but ask.
+Given that your child will spend several hours studying in her dorm room, review what can and cannot be brought into the room.
+Of course, the school will have lists of things they will not allow - hot plates, microwaves, mini-fridges, etc. - but ask.

 Here is a brief overview of Madeira School.